leycec/kiseki-linux/README.rst

 Installation
 ============

-This repository currently hosts installers for only a subset of the available *Kiseki* titles.
+This repository currently hosts installers for only some of the available *Kiseki* titles.
 As we continue playing through the series ourselves, additional installers for later *Kiseki* titles will be added.

-We apologize for this inconvenience and hope you enjoy your stay in the Liberl Kingdom.
+We apologize for the inconvenience and hope you enjoy your stay in Liberl.

 The Legend of Heroes: Trails in the Sky (Sora no Kiseki FC)
 -----------------------------------------------------------

 `The Legend of Heroes: Trails in the Sky <Kiseki sora fc_>`__ (Japan: *Eiyuu
-Densetsu: Sora no Kiseki First Chapter (FC)*) is the first entry in the *Kiseki* series, originally released in 2004 for the PlayStation Portable (PSP) and subsequently ported first to the PlayStation Vita in 2015 as *Eiyuu
-Densetsu: Sora no Kiseki FC Evolution* and then to PC in 2016 via both GOG_ and Steam_.
+Densetsu: Sora no Kiseki First Chapter (FC)*,『英雄伝説 空の軌跡』) is the first title in the *Kiseki* arc, originally released in 2004 for the PlayStation Portable (PSP) and subsequently ported first to the PlayStation Vita in 2015 as *Eiyuu Densetsu: Sora no Kiseki FC Evolution* and then to PC in 2016 via both GOG_ and Steam_.

 These instructions assume you've purchased and downloaded the `Good Old Games (GOG) version of this game <sora fc GOG_>`__.
 We hope to add an equivalent Steam installer at a later date.

 #.
-Download **Japanese dialog voices** converted from the *Evolution* Vita
+Download **Japanese dialogue voices** converted from the *Evolution* Vita
-   port: [#sora-fc-dialog]_
+   port: [#sora-fc-dialogue]_

    #.
-Browse to this `MEGA-hosted filelocker folder <MEGA sora fc dialog voices
+Browse to this `MEGA-hosted filelocker folder <MEGA sora fc dialogue
-      folder_>`__.
+      voices folder_>`__.
    #.
 Download *only* the **1.92GB** file named
       ``The Legend of Heroes - Trails in the Sky FC - Evolution Voices Files 20180518 Update.zip``.